5monkeys/djedi-cms/djedi-react/README.md

 #### Other methods

-Might be useful for unit tests, but otherwise you'll probably won't need these.
+Might be useful for unit tests, but otherwise you’ll probably won’t need these.

 ##### `djedi.resetOptions(): void`